oliviawestmacottssw/SSW.Rules.Content/rules/do-you-record-your-research-under-the-pbi/rule.md

 ---

-​​If you have done significant research on a topic, this should be documented.
+If you have done significant research on a topic, this should be documented.